eclipse-kura/kura/_posts/intro/2014-03-01-raspberry-pi-ubuntu-20-quick-start.md

 This quickstart has been tested using the Ubuntu 20.04.3 LTS Live Server for arm64 architecture flashed on the sd card through [Raspberry Pi Imager](https://www.raspberrypi.com/software/)

-The official images could be also found on the [Project Page](https://ubuntu.com/download/raspberry-pi) .
-Further information on the Ubuntu installation for Raspberry Pi could be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi).
+The official images can be also found on the [Project Page](https://ubuntu.com/download/raspberry-pi).
+Further information on the Ubuntu installation for Raspberry Pi can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi).

+{% include alerts.html message="Please note that, at the time of this writing, only 64 bit OS image is supported." %}

 ## Enable SSH Access